cneben/react-maplibre-standalone/README.md

 make
 sudo make install
 ```
-`tilemaker` need additional datas for processing coastline and landuse, this data is not packaged in your `chamonix_osm.pbf` it need to be downloaded from OSMData and NaturalEarth:
+`tilemaker` need additional data for processing coastline and landuse, this data is not packaged in your `chamonix_osm.pbf` it need to be downloaded from OSMData and NaturalEarth:

 Install landuse vectors from NaturalEarth:
 ```